swiftlang/swift/docs/SIL.rst

 There are a number of attributes that provide details about the source variable that is being described, including the name of the variable.
 For function and closure arguments ``argno`` is the number of the function argument starting with 1.
+A compiler-generated source variable will be marked ``implicit`` and optimizers are free to remove it even in -Onone.
 The advanced debug variable attributes represent source locations and type of the source variable when it was originally declared.
 It is useful when we're indirectly associating the SSA value with the source variable (via di-expression, for example) in which case SSA value's type is different from that of source variable.

 If the '[poison]' flag is set, then all references within this debug value will be overwritten with a sentinel at this point in the